 The AgTech Market sector

 According to FAO, by 2050 the world’s population will reach 9.1 billion, 34 percent higher than today.
 The demand of food is constantly increasing and by 2050 food production must double in order to meet the demand from world’s growing population.
-Based on the declaration of the World Summit on Food Security (FAO, 2009), food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their needs and food preferences for an active and healthy life (FAO, 2009).
+Based on the declaration of the World Summit on Food Security (2009), food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their needs and food preferences for an active and healthy life (FAO, 2009).
 Despite the fact that food availability is the main pillar of food security, mainly through agricultural production, the access to food is raising important concerns for achieving food security in modern societies.
 Moreover, external factors such as climate change, the agricultural technological advances, the existing high volume of food waste, and the changes of the nutritional habits build the modern global food management framework by directly threatening food security.

 Technology is transforming every industry and now agriculture is directed into the spotlight.
 During the last six years, a growing number of agricultural technology (AgTech) startups and SMEs have applied various innovative technologies in the agri-food sector.
 Sustainable agricultural technology has the potential to reshape global agriculture.
 Given that the production of food must be increased during the next forty years, technology will play a significant role in this challenge.
 Considering that the planet is showing signs of severe environmental stress and natural resources stocks are continuously decreasing, AgTech innovations are essential to overcome these monumental global challenges.
-Sustainable agricultural technology has the potential to completely reshape global agriculture, dramatically increasing the productivity of the agriculture system while reducing the environmental and social cost of current agricultural production practices.
+As it is stated on Kauffman Foundation white paper, “sustainable agricultural technology has the potential to completely reshape global agriculture, dramatically increasing the productivity of the agriculture system while reducing the environmental and social cost of current agricultural production practices”.
 Many observers predict that the growth of Big Data and AgTech will bring positive benefits through enhanced production, resource efficiency, and improved adaptation to climate change.

 The AgTech sector includes a wide variety of subcategories.
 Namely: